Dwynette Eversley: Addressing Youth Violence

 When discussing programs or policies, how do you define ‘youth’?

 Globally, the definition of youth varies.
 The UN defines youth as individuals between 15 and 24 years old, but the Commonwealth extends this to 15 to 29.
 CARICOM’s definition ranges from 10 to 29.
 In Sint Maarten, the Youth Department defines youth as ages 0 to 24, and the Integrated Youth Policy Framework Implementation Plan provides for empowerment across those ages and stages.
-These variations exist because youth development isn’t strictly about age; it’s about developmental stages, life experiences, it’s the capacity to develop and use youth agency in appropriate settings to participate in and contribute to society.
+These variations exist because youth development isn’t strictly about age; it’s about developmental stages, life experiences, it’s the capacity to develop and enable youth agency in appropriate settings to participate in and contribute to society.

 For example, research shows that youth unemployment rates are higher than national averages, especially for young women.
 That’s why some programs extend incentives and opportunities to persons up to age 35, as this helps balance employment access and economic participation.
 In first world countries, there may be a wider pool for opportunities and access, but in different Commonwealth countries experiences, for example, even at 24, many young people still need a range of supports, programmes and services for economic and social empowerment – spaces to grow, and thrive.